2.4 Youth volunteering at national level

 The main mechanism for monitoring and ensuring the quality of youth volunteering programmes, projects and schemes is the monitoring of the number of young people participating in volunteering projects and programmes, as well as the existence of national registry of volunteering programmes/projects and their organisers.

 The Law on Volunteering defines responsibilities of both the Ministry of Labour, Employment, Veteran and Social Affairs and the organisers of volunteering programmes/projects.
 The Ministry is responsible for keeping the records of volunteering organisers and prescribing the application contents for the organisers of volunteering.
 The volunteering organiser is obliged to register any voluntary activity that is to be conducted for the first time.

-Additionally, the Law on Volunteering specifies that the volunteering organiser is obligated to provide the volunteers with a written confirmation of their voluntary work, upon their request.
+The Law on Volunteering specifies that the volunteering organiser is obligated to provide the volunteers with a written confirmation of their volunteer work, upon their request.
 This confirmation consists of:

 - volunteering organiser information,

 - a brief description of volunteering services and activities,